amitkag85/Coding-Exercise/README.md

 <h1> Screenshots </h1>
-Running Project and Testing screenshot location -<a href= "https://github.com/neeraj1982/Coding-Exercise/blob/master/Testing-ScreenShot.docx">Testing ScreenShot </a>
+To verify the screen shot of the Junit and testing please open the attached microsoft document. -<a href= "https://github.com/neeraj1982/Coding-Exercise/blob/master/Testing-ScreenShot.docx">Testing ScreenShot </a>

 <h1> Programming Language and Framework used </h1>
 <ul>